 of information assisting in the placing of bets or wagers on a sporting event or contest from a state or foreign country where betting on that sporting event or contest is legal into a state or foreign country in which such betting is legal.5

 State lotteries and gaming industry participants moved swiftly to challenge the OLC's newfound position.
-On 15 February 2019, the New Hampshire Lottery Commission and NeoPollard Interactive LLC, a New Hampshire Lottery service provider, filed two separate lawsuits against the Department of Justice.8 The two lawsuits seek declaratory relief that the Wire Act 'does not prohibit the use of a wire communication facility to transmit interstate commerce bets, wagers, receipts, money, credits, or any other information related to any type of gambling other than gaming on sports events or contests.'9 The US District Court for the District of New Hampshire consolidated the actions, and 14 states (including the District of Columbia) and an industry trade association joined as amici (non-parties permitted to file briefs and participate in argument).
-The court has not ruled on the suits as of the time of writing.
+On 15 February 2019, the New Hampshire Lottery Commission and NeoPollard Interactive LLC, a New Hampshire Lottery service provider, filed two separate lawsuits against the DoJ.8 The two lawsuits seek declaratory relief that the Wire Act 'does not prohibit the use of a wire communication facility to transmit interstate commerce bets, wagers, receipts, money, credits, or any other information related to any type of gambling other than gaming on sports events or contests'9.
+The US District Court for the District of New Hampshire consolidated the actions, and 14 states (including the District of Columbia) and an industry trade association joined as amici (non-parties permitted to file briefs and participate in argument).

 The Professional and Amateur Sports Protection Act